rayram23/webcrawler/README.md

 #How to run
-From the project directory run the following maven command mvn exec:java -Dexec.mainClass="com.rayram23.webcrawler.App" -Dexec.args="http://digitalocean.com 1 10"
+From the project directory run the following maven command: mvn exec:java -Dexec.mainClass="com.rayram23.webcrawler.App" -Dexec.args="http://digitalocean.com 1 10"

 #How to run tests
-From the project directory run the following command mvn cobertura:cobertura
+From the project directory run the following command: mvn cobertura:cobertura

 #View Code Coverage